hanruihua/intelligent-robot-simulator/README.md

     - Including collision check with environment;
     - Equipped with Lidar sensor;
     - Support keyboard controller;
     - Easy to extend for your own project.

+The functions are incomplete and incomprehensive now.
+Welcome to propose your requirement to improve this simulator.

 ## Prerequisite